 To explain further:

 - Skip the stretch and spin bike and learn how to lift heavy weights.
 The verdict is still out on what rep range is most protective but my bias is lower reps, heavier weights.
-It takes time to be able to lift like this, but if you can learn it is worth its weight in gold.
+It takes time to be able to lift like this, but if you can learn how, it is worth its weight in gold.

-- By cross training, in the season or offseason, you can avoid stress on hard worked areas and provide a novel and happy stimulus to the nervous system.
+- By cross training, particularly in the offseason, you can avoid stress on hard worked areas and provide a novel and happy stimulus to the nervous system.
 Cross training can include fitness class, soccer, basketball, dance, or what ever challenges you and moves you in new ways.
 Only do a little because if you want to get better at squash that should be the focus!

 - When you understand the demands of the sport you know which areas to train in the gym and on the court.